dcos/client-go/dcos/docs/CosmosApi.md

 > CosmosPackageListV1Response PackageList(ctx, optional)

-Lists all of the running DC/OS services started from a DC/OS package..
+Lists all of the running DC/OS services started from a DC/OS package.

 ### Required Parameters